MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-1-use-the-wcf-lob-adapter-development-wizard-to-create-the-echo-adapter.md

 |EchoAdapterTrace.cs|This class implements adapter tracing, for debugging and troubleshooting.|

 ## Next Steps
- You will categorize adapter and connection properties for their UI logical grouping, and then implement connection, metadata browsing, searching, and resolving capabilities, and the outbound and inbound message exchanges.
-Lastly, you will build and deploy the echo adapter.
+ You categorize adapter and connection properties for their UI logical grouping, and then implement connection, metadata browsing, searching, and resolving capabilities, and the outbound and inbound message exchanges.
+Lastly, you build and deploy the echo adapter.

 ## See Also
  [Step 2: Categorize the Adapter and Connection Properties](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-2-categorize-the-adapter-and-connection-properties.md)